ninabarzh/broomstick/content/posts/on-prem-cloud.md

 ## How to start your cloud exodus

 1. Audit your workloads: Identify lock-in, technical debt, and cost traps.
 2. Pilot a European provider: Test Hetzner's ARM64 nodes or try on-prem with OpenStack.
-[I did](https://blue.tymyrddin.dev/docs/dev/devsecops/on-prem/), and I still have root access.
+[I explored it](https://blue.tymyrddin.dev/docs/dev/devsecops/on-prem/), and I still have root access.
 3. Go hybrid with intent: Keep hyperscale where genuinely needed (AI training, global CDN, extreme burst capacity), but don't let it become your default.
 4. [Make a checklist like this one](https://blue.tymyrddin.dev/docs/dev/devsecops/cicd/exit-checklist).